 A simple urine test can diagnose UTIs, and they’re treated with antibiotics.
 The type, dose, and length of your urinary tract infection treatment depends on what’s causing the infection and your medical history.

 How do I get tested for a UTI?

-You have to go see a nurse or doctor to know for sure if you have a UTI.
+You have to talk with a nurse or doctor to know for sure if you have a UTI.
 Testing usually begins with a nurse or doctor talking with you about your medical history and your symptoms.
 They’ll also do a simple test, called a urinalysis: all you do is pee in a cup, and they’ll test it for certain bacteria or other signs of infection.